Instructions Getting Your I-20 for Canadian Citizens

 - If you plan on working in the US after you complete your program (Optional Practical Training), you must see the ISO BEFORE YOUR GRADUATION DATE.

 - After you have completed your program at D'Youville, on your absolute last day when crossing back into Canada, hand the Canadian Customs official your I-94 (small white card) and tell them you are done with school.
 Keep your I-20.
+Do not turn over your I-94 if you are applying for OPT.

 Important Information for Canadian Students